andrewt0301/hse-acos-course/docs/part1ca/01_Introduction/lecture.md

    * Run matrix multiplication in Python and C (all versions) in your machine.
    * Provide a table with execution time.
 * Commit the file with the table to your private GitHub account.
 Place it into the folder `ca/lab01`.

+Homeworks is successful if:

+1. GitHub account is created.
+2. Table with execution time is uploaded to GitHub.
+3. Cloud VM account is created.

 ## References